ROJ-ITALY/docker-dev-env/README.md

 * Stefano Gurrieri <stefano.gurrieri@roj.com>

 ## Description
-This is a Docker image to use for development tests.
+This is a Docker image to use for development tests; specifically it's a docker image used to develop the POC for Agrirouter interface.
+Anyway, you can build or download this image and use it like "base" image for your developments.
 For the list of the main packages installed take a look at Dockerfile.

 ## Usage of repository

-#### Build the image
+#### Build the image on your Host PC
 - Clone the repository

 ```sh